LostAstr0naut/WeatherSI/README.md

 ```

 # How it works
 <a href="http://meteo.arso.gov.si/uploads/probase/www/observ/radar/si0-rm-anim.gif">GIF image</a> is downloaded and scanned for the highest rainfall rate around the given location.
-Highest **on location** and **surrounding area** rainfall rates are returned.
+Highest **on location** and **surrounding area** rainfall rates are returned, measured in maximum mm/H.